VatsalMargi/drone-management/README.md

 * **Strategy for Safety:**
     * **End-to-End Type Safety:** By using TypeScript across the entire stack and Prisma's generated types, the application is protected from a wide range of common runtime errors.
 Data shapes are strictly defined from the database schema all the way to the component props.
     * **Secure Server Actions:** All database mutations (creating missions, adding drones, aborting missions) are handled exclusively by **Next.js Server Actions**.
 This ensures that all business logic runs securely on the server and is not exposed to the client.
-    * [cite_start]**Atomic Database Operations:** For critical operations that involve multiple database updates, such as aborting a mission [cite: 28] (which changes both the `Mission` and `Drone` status), I used `prisma.$transaction`.
+    * **Atomic Database Operations:** For critical operations that involve multiple database updates, such as aborting a mission (which changes both the `Mission` and `Drone` status), I used `prisma.$transaction`.
 This guarantees that the operations are atomic—either they all complete successfully, or they all fail, preventing the database from ever entering an inconsistent state.

 * **Strategy for Adaptability:**
     * **Component-Based Architecture:** The application is broken down into reusable React components, making it easy to maintain, update, or replace parts of the UI without affecting the rest of the application.
     * **Schema-Driven Development:** Prisma serves as a single source of truth for the data model.
 To adapt the application to new requirements, a developer only needs to update the `schema.prisma` file.
 Running `prisma generate` automatically updates all data types across the application, making it highly adaptable.
-    * [cite_start]**Serverless and Scalable Foundation:** The choice of Next.js and Vercel provides a serverless architecture that is inherently scalable[cite: 34].
+    * **Serverless and Scalable Foundation:** The choice of Next.js and Vercel provides a serverless architecture that is inherently scalable.
 The application can handle fluctuations in traffic without manual intervention, making the system adaptable to future growth.